Vinlic/WebVideoCreator/README.en-US.md

 If you encounter issues with the download of `ffmpeg-static`, please set the environment variable: `FFMPEG_BINARIES_URL=https://cdn.npmmirror.com/binaries/ffmpeg-static`.

-## Creating a Local Server
+## Create a Local Server

-WVC needs to capture animations from web pages.
-To facilitate testing, you can create a temporary web server locally.
-Using `live-server` is one of the simplest ways to achieve this.
-If you already have a static web page, you can skip this step.
+WVC needs to capture animations from web pages, and you can create a temporary web server locally to serve static pages for testing purposes.
+One of the simplest ways to do this is by using `live-server`.
+If you already have static web pages, you can skip this step.

 ```shell
 # Install live-server globally from NPM